hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0500
 Devine brings me a bowl of warm oatmeal!
 So comforting.
 We try to save on propane as much as possible as our tanks are smaller, it's why I've been eating cold oats for the past 10 days.
 I wanted to keep gas for higher, colder latitudes.

 It was difficult to get foreign tanks filled in Japan.
 While in Shima Yacht Harbor, we had to buy new Japanese-style tanks because they refused to fill ours—may have been because of their aged appearance, too steampunk.
 The issue with Japanese tanks is that they are tall and skinny, and only get taller as their volume increases.
 Our propane locker is made for a short and stout 9 kg (20 lbs) tank, we couldn't fit a Japanese tank of similar volume because of its increased height.
 Instead, we had to purchase two smaller 5 kg tanks, which wasn't ideal, but better than not having the ability to cook food.
 We are still on our first tank, so far, so good.

 ##### 0800
 Devine awakens, serves up coffee and checks the weather, as is our usual morning routine!
 After today, we should get some good wind to go east.
 We got a message from Robusta, saying the Pacific High is appearing on Monday.
 Normally, when boats plan to sail to Alaska or the Pacific Northwest, they wait until it appears, because with it, comes the promise of favorable winds.
 We did not wait for it, and the weather we’re getting now might very well be due to that, but we thought waiting was more dangerous as summer is also typhoon season.
 We’d sailed in areas of contrary, variable winds before, we figured we could handle it.
 Indeed, we can do it, but it isn’t easy.

-Devine started reading Canticle for Lebowitz, having finished The Dispossessed.
+Devine started reading *Canticle for Lebowitz*, having finished *The Dispossessed*.

 ##### 0900
-Devine slips on a fresh pair of socks!
+Devine slips on a fresh pair of socks.
 We've been wearing the same pair for a while as we don't have an infinite supply, nor do we want to use up our water to wash them.
 I alternate between two pairs of wool socks.
 I was wearing my favorite pair when I fell overboard, they are dry now, but full of salt.
 I need to hang them outside a while, so the wind can shake the salt out of them.
 We might start using water more frugally once we reach our second milestone at 45°N 159°W.

 ##### 1430
 Wind is coming straight out of the northeast.
 We can't make any headway, and I am frustrated.
 I'm afraid it'll be the same deal tomorrow.
 That passing low sure is a jerk.
 Pino can only go northwest or southeast, and to us, both options are shit.
 For now, we steer northwest.
 Might be better to heave-to than to tack back and forth between two points.
 I drink a ginger ale, while angry.
 Devine wakes up, he is hungry, very hungry, but also tired?
 Conflicting needs.